Jitesh Sharma

-Jitesh Sharma (born 22 October 1993) is an Indian cricketer who plays for Vidarbha in domestic cricket and Punjab Kings in the Indian Premier League.
-He got his maiden call-up for Indian cricket team in January 2023 against Sri Lanka for T20I series.
+Jitesh Mohan Sharma (born 22 October 1993) is an Indian cricketer who plays for the national team.
+He made his international debut against Nepal on 3 October 2023 during the 2022 Asian Games.
+He plays for Vidarbha in domestic cricket and Royal Challengers Bengaluru in the Indian Premier League.

 Domestic career

 He made his List A debut on 27 February 2014, for Vidarbha in the 2013–14 Vijay Hazare Trophy.
 He made his first-class debut in the 2015–16 Ranji Trophy on 1 October 2015.
 He was the leading run-scorer for Vidarbha in the 2018–19 Vijay Hazare Trophy, with 298 runs in seven matches.
+Jitesh Sharma's international prospects were widened during his excellent 2023 IPL season.

+He also appeared with Bhawanipore Club in P. Sen Trophy.